our-story-media/ourstory-resources/doc_gen/guide/presentation/README.md

 <Leader>

-Key to the Our Story process is presentation of the produced stories back to the wider community.
+Key to the Indaba process is presentation of the produced stories back to the wider community.
 Often this is accompanied with a meal or other communal gathering.

 </Leader>